Astronomy Astronomy

 Recommended products

-The ORCA-Quest captures wide range of atmospheric changes with low noise (0.43e-), high speed (120 Hz), and high resolution (9.4 megapixels).
+The ORCA-Quest captures a wide range of atmospheric changes with low noise (0.43e-), high speed (120 Hz), and high resolution (9.4 megapixels).

 The ORCA-Flash4.0 V3 digital CMOS camera captures auroras with high speed, high definition, and wide dynamic range.